uchiha5555/chainlink/README.md

-# chainlink
+# nft-marketplace
-This is frontend project that forked chainlink website.
+This is nft marketplace made by MERN stack.
+Let's create a new world with shinobi.